MikroElektronika/mikrosdk_click_v2/clicks/uartmux2/README.md

 \mainpage Main Page

 ---
-# UART MUX 2 click
+# UART MUX 2 Click

 UART MUX 2 Click is a compact add-on board that enables pseudo-multidrop RS232 transmission.
 This board features the MAX399, a precise CMOS analog multiplexer that allows four remote RS-232 transceivers to share a single UART from Maxim Integrated.
 It offers fast switching speeds with a transition time of less than 250ns and low on-resistance less than 100Ω while retains CMOS-logic input compatibility and fast switching.
 Channel selection is performed through a set of specific GPIO pins and possesses additional functionality such as the manual ON/OFF feature.